ComputationalGasDynamicsLab/centos9_setup/git_prompt/README.md

         Optionally, you can supply a third argument with a printf format string to finetune the output of the branch status
 ```
+- The most important steps are (1) and (2).
-The repository status will be displayed only if you are currently in a
+- The repository status will be displayed only if you are currently in a
 git repository.
-The %s token is the placeholder for the shown status.
+The `%s` token is the placeholder for the shown status.
 The prompt status always includes the current branch name.